ipTronix/SmartTool/README.md

 The project is completely open source and although was initially released only to customers buying the board, now it has been publicly released in full on github.

-Please visit the wiki at https://github.com/ipTronix/SmartTool/wiki to learn more
+Please visit the wiki home page at http://iptronix.github.io/SmartTool/ or wiki at https://github.com/ipTronix/SmartTool/wiki to learn more